 Before the nominations were released, Mescal had already received quite a few accolades for his work in "Aftersun."
 He was nominated for best lead performance at the upcoming Independent Spirit Awards and the BAFTAs.

-During a conversation with Joe Alwyn as part of Variety's "Actors on Actors" series, Mescal credited Corio for helping him dig into the character on set.
+During a December conversation with Joe Alwyn as part of Variety's "Actors on Actors" series, Mescal credited his costar Corio for helping him dig into the character on set.
 "I learned a huge amount from Frankie, because Frankie had never done it before and just loved acting," he said about his costar, who turned 11 while they were filming.
-"I feel like that's a good instinct to have as an actor — to try and really get to the center of when you watch somebody act with abandon."
+"I feel like that's a good instinct to have as an actor — to try and really get to the centre of when you watch somebody act with abandon."

 At 26 when the nominations came out, Mescal is among the youngest best actor nominees, since the category tends to skew older than others (He turned 27 on Feb.
 2).
 If he won, he would be the youngest winner ever.
 His fellow nominee, Austin Butler, is 31.